tompoek/traffic-simulation/traffic-two-lanes/README.md

 # Traffic Two Lanes

-Simulation of one-way two-lane traffic aiming to parallelize when scaling up traffic size (#cars), watch the video presentation:
+Simulation of one-way two-lane traffic aiming to parallelize when scaling up traffic size (#cars).
+The project focuses on optimizing computing performance i.e. minimizing runtime / doing as many tasks as possible in parallel, rather than building a complex model with fancy visualization.
+Watch the video presentation:

 https://youtu.be/9eNFwWoCaHM